onevivek/bespin/README.md

       gcloud auth login
     ```
   - Step 5: Run gcloud command to set the project
-    - Note: Get the project ID from the Google Cloud Console (select the project you want)
+    - Note: Get the project ID from the Google Cloud Console Home -> Dashboard
             The project ID is the text ID of the project.
     ```
       gcloud config set project PROJECT-ID
     ```
-  - Step 6: List the GCP regions and zones (this tests that the gcloud is setup correctly)
+  - Step 6: List the GCP regions and zones
+    - Note: this tests that the gcloud is setup correctly
     ```
       gcloud compute zones list
       gcloud compute regions list